Class KeyValueEntity<S>

 Modifier and TypeMethodDescriptionprotected final CommandContext

-Additional context and metadata for a command handler.protected final S
+Provides access to additional context and metadata for the current command being processed.protected final S

-Returns the state as currently stored.protected final KeyValueEntity.Effect.Builder
+Returns the current state of this entity as stored in memory.protected final KeyValueEntity.Effect.Builder

 <S> effects()

-Implement by returning the initial empty state object.protected boolean
+Returns the initial empty state object for this entity.protected boolean

 -